 Shrimp with cocktail sauce is one of the most popular dishes to serve in the U.S. While I do offer it at some of my gatherings, I’m always looking for – and creating – new and different shrimp appetizer recipes.
 In fact, I’ve been working on this curry-flavored shrimp starter literally for years – and last month finally got it right!

 What’s in this bite-sized Curry Shrimp Appetizer Recipe?

 These little bites of shrimp deliciousness are basically a savory shrimp dip served in mini phyllo cups, resulting in an easy to serve, make ahead shrimp appetizer.
-They are full of varying flavors and textures that blend together perfectly, if I do say so myself.
+They are full of varying flavors and textures that blend together perfectly.

 How to select and purchase shrimp

 Here are my tips on selecting shrimp:

 - Look for responsibly caught wild shrimp.
 They have the best taste and a firmer texture.
 If wild aren’t available, look for sustainably farmed shrimp.

 - Buy frozen shrimp, unless you live near an area where you can purchase locally caught fresh shrimp.
 See recommendations below for thawing.